Employment

 Department: Outdoor Operations

-Reports to: Equipment Maintenance and Shop Supervisor
+Reports to: Maintenance Manager

-Employment Status/Type: Year-Round, Full Time
+Employment Status/Type: Year-Round.
+Full Time

 JOB SYNOPSIS: